Admission Application Procedures

 The DPT Admissions Committee and faculty will accept students into the program based on a holistic evaluation of their application, supporting documents, and interview.
 All applicants will be notified by email and/or mail regarding final selection decisions.

-For questions related to admission to the program, please contact Sophie Thompson, Admissions Coordinator, by email at firstname.lastname@example.org. or by telephone at (865) 293-4532.
+For questions related to admission to the program, please contact Gwen Huff, Admissions Coordinator, by email at [email protected], or by phone at 865-251-1724.